Fedeli Announces Increased Social Service Relief Funding for NipissingDecember 11, 2020

 NIPISSING – Today, Vic Fedeli, MPP for Nipissing announced that District of Nipissing will receive an additional $407,000 in Social Services Relief Funding.
 The discretionary funding can be used to improve the delivery of critical services, protect homeless shelter staff and residents, renovate and purchase shelter facilities, add to rent banks, create longer-term housing solutions and support plans to prepare for potential future outbreaks and/or emergencies.
 Today’s funding is in addition to the $4.2 million MPP Fedeli announced in October 2020.

 “Our government is responding to the ongoing needs of COVID-19 by providing more flexible funding to keep our vulnerable citizens in Nipissing safe,” said MPP Fedeli.
-“Our government is responding to the ongoing needs of COVID-19 by providing more flexible funding to keep our vulnerable citizens in Nipissing safe.”

 The Ontario government is allocating an additional $120 million across the province to help municipalities and Indigenous community partners protect vulnerable people during COVID-19.
 This investment builds upon the second phase of social services relief funding announced this fall.